Bodyworkers

 [back to top]

-by Lauriann Greene, Robert A. Greene
+by Lauriann Greene, Richard W. Goggins

 If you're a massage therapist and you work when you have an injury, read this book.
 It will motivate you to change your habits.
 The value of this book is that it highlights a serious problem among massage therapists and bodyworkers, one that's often not addressed in their training program: Many people injure their hands and are unable to work.
 I'm sure the recommended exercises are good, but I didn't find them easy to understand.
 I much prefer the Mochizuki book above.